-The Rhode Island Commission for Human Rights (“Commission”) is one of the oldest state antidiscrimination law enforcement agencies in the country.
-The Rhode Island General Assembly established the Commission in 1949 with the understanding that “[t]he practice or policy of discrimination against individuals …is a matter of state concern”, and that “discrimination foments public strife and unrest, threatens the rights and privileges of the inhabitants of the state, and undermines the foundations of a free democratic state”.
-R.I.G.L. § 28-5-2.
+The Rhode Island Commission for Human Rights ("Commission") is one of the oldest state agencies in the country that specializes in antidiscrimination law enforcement.
+The Rhode Island General Assembly established the Commission in 1949 with the understanding that "[t]he practice or policy of discrimination against individuals ...is a matter of state concern", and that "discrimination foments public strife and unrest, threatens the rights and privileges of the inhabitants of the state, and undermines the foundations of a free democratic state".
+R.I.G.L.
+Section 28-5-2.

 The Commission's major program activities include: